Edward James Bossward

-Edward James Bossward (1825–1883) was an organ builder based in Birmingham, England.
+Edward James Bossward (1825 – 18 September 1883) was an English organ builder based in Birmingham.

 Life

 He was born in Hayes in 1825 and baptised on 22 May 1825, the son of Thomas Bossward and Jane Collinridge.
 He married Eliza Gisborne in 1848 in King’s Norton, and they had ten children.

 He trained as an organ builder with J.C.
 Bishop and then worked for William Hill.
 He came to Birmingham with Hill to work on the organ in Birmingham Town Hall, and to care for it after completion.

-In 1847 he set up business on his own, first at 30 Oliver Road, and later at 80 Alston Street, Ladywood.
+In 1847, he set up business on his own, first at 30 Oliver Road, and later at 80 Alston Street, Ladywood.
 In 1869 he was declared bankrupt.
 One of his pupils Walter James Bird continued the business after he died in 1883.

 Works

 He installed or worked on organs at the following churches: